Related articles

 What's most interesting for us here is that it:

-• creates a new instance of Rails::Server which is a subclass of Rack::Server
+• create a new instance of Rails: :Server Which is a subclass of Rack: :Server

-• requires APP_PATH, which points to our ./config/application.rb
+• requires APP_PATH, which points to our . /config/application.rbquires

-Rack provides a minimal, modular and adaptable interface for developing web applications in Ruby.
-By wrapping HTTP requests and responses in the simplest way possible, it unifies and distills the API for web servers, web frameworks, and software in between (the so-called middleware) into a single method call.
+Rails provides a minimal, modular, and adaptable interface for developing web applications in Ruby.
+By wrapping HTTP requests and responses in the simplest way possible, it unifies and distills the API of web servers, web frameworks, and intermediary software (called middleware) into a single method call.

-At this point, if everything went well, the application boots and you can access it from your web browser.
+At this point, if everything went well, the application will start and you can access it from your web browser.
+That's all.
+Thanks for reading!
+Hmm... not so fast.
+Didn't we read a statement APP_PATH mandatory?
+Well, let's see what's going on here.

 require_relative 'boot'